Upfront Commitment in Online Resource Allocation with Patient Customers: Related Works

 \section{Related Works}

 Our work fits in with existing literature in the following research areas:

-\textbf{Single-leg revenue management.} Our work is an extension of the single-leg Revenue Management (RM) problem to a setting where agents not only have different rewards, but also different temporal flexibility levels.
+\textbf{Single-leg revenue management.} Our work is an extension of the single-leg revenue management (RM) problem to a setting where agents not only have different rewards, but also different temporal flexibility levels.
 The single-leg RM problem, which is a fundamental RM problem, involves allocating multiple units of a single resource to arriving agents of various types (i.e. demand), each with some fixed reward.
 The main challenge is deciding in an online fashion how many low-reward agents to accept while making sure there is enough capacity for potential higher-reward agents.
 A classic result from \cite{littlewood1972} shows that the optimal number of lower type agents to accept can be given by a simple threshold-based policy.
-Extensive further work has been done on this model, with numerous variations such as adding a network resource structure and the addition of choice modeling (see e.g., \cite{ Talluri1998Network, Talluri2004choicemodel, Perakis2010Robust, golrezaei2014real,Gallego2015OnlineCustomerChoice, Ke2019networkRMpricing, Ma2020Network, Sun2020QBNRM}, and \cite{Strauss2018ChoiceSurvey} for a survey).
+Extensive further work has been done on this model, with numerous variations such as adding a network resource structure, customers' choice models, and sample information and machined-learned advice about the arrival process (see e.g., \cite{ Talluri1998Network, Talluri2004choicemodel, Perakis2010Robust, golrezaei2014real,Gallego2015OnlineCustomerChoice, Ke2019networkRMpricing, Ma2020Network, Sun2020QBNRM, golrezaei2022online, balseiro2022single, golrezaei2023online}, and \cite{Strauss2018ChoiceSurvey} for a survey).